mintlu8/garray2d/README.md

 `Array2dRef` and `Array2dMut` can be created either by slicing an existing 2d array using `get` or `slice` or by reinterpreting a slice as a 2d array.

-To combine multiple arrays, use `Zip` if dimension is the same, `paint` if you do not care about overflows and `merge` if you do.
+To combine multiple arrays, use `zip` if dimension is the same, `paint` if you do not care about overflows and `merge` if you do.

 ## Core Traits